|Posted: Sun Feb 11, 2018 2:54 pm Post subject:

 BTW, the ISCO Westron Paxette 35mm lens I've already shown here with a proper adapter: http://forum.mflenses.com/isco-gttingen-westron-35mm-f3-5-m39-paxette-t72840.html

-Manual Focus Lenses 24x36: Mainly from Minolta, Pentax, Voigtlaender, Leitz, Topcon and from Russia amongst others (Too many to list here).
+Manual focus lenses mainly from Minolta, Pentax, Voigtlaender, Leitz, Topcon and from Russia (too many to be listed here).